William Henry Pommer: Career

 From 1883 to 1887, Pommer was director of music at the progressive women's Christian College (now known as Columbia College).
 He returned to private teaching until 1890, when he was appointed choirmaster for Smith Academy.

 He left Smith Academy after 10 years to become music supervisor of the St. Louis Public High School System.
-A major achievement during his tenure here was assembling a chorus of 4000 school children from his high school system to perform at the 31st National Saengerfest in St. Louis.
-During this time he was active in the Missouri State Music Teachers Association, and was elected its president in 1900.
-He was also heavily involved in the musical festivities for the 1904 World's Fair, planning, judging, and having his compositions performed.
+During his tenure, Pommer assembled a chorus of 4000 school children from the high school system to perform at the 31st National Saengerfest in St. Louis.
+During this time, he was active in the Missouri State Music Teachers Association, and was elected its president in 1900.
+He was also involved in the musical festivities for the 1904 World's Fair, planning, judging, and having his compositions performed.

 In 1907, Richard Jesse appointed Pommer as Assistant Professor of music at the University of Missouri.
 He immediately set to growing the university's music department, founding a chapter of Phi Mu Alpha Sinfonia, growing the music class catalog, procuring instruments, giving lectures and concerts, and touring with the university's Guitar and Mandolin club.
 By 1914, the music department was able to offer a two-year degree in music education, and by 1917 a bachelor of arts degree in music.
 He fought for the university to grant course credit for applied music lessons, and helped spread this notion to other colleges and high schools.
 His department eventually grew to become the University of Missouri School of Music.

+Personal life

 Pommer retired in 1922, and continued to live in Columbia until his death in 1937.